Skip to main content

 • If you require students to be proactive (e.g. in giving you feedback) and responsive (e.g. through class polling or online discussion), you will help them feel part of a learning community.

 • Online feedback to students does not have to be individualised.
-For example, you can provide audio feedback with general comments about a class’s performance on an assignment.
-Students will still feel that you are speaking to them.
+For example, you can provide feedback with general comments about a class’s performance on an assignment.

 Give feedback on formative assessment